splorp/typecon-tumblr/readme.md

 # TypeCon for Tumblr

-A simple Tumblr theme for the TypeCon Snippets blog.
+A simple Tumblr theme for the TypeCon Snippets tumblelog.

 ## About

+See this theme in action on the [TypeCon Snippets](http://typecon.tumblr.com/) tumblelog.

 ## Features

++ HTML5 structure and compliance
++ CSS that is minimal and tidy
++ Non-semantic, presentational markup has been beaten into submission
++ Specify your own [Disqus](http://disqus.com/) shortname
++ Specify your own [Typekit](https://typekit.com/) kit ID for easy webfont implementation
++ Clean, valid, and awesome

 ## Credits

-TypeCon for Tumblr is being developed by [Grant Hutchinson](http://splorp.me/) based on portions of [Tersus for Tumblr](https://github.com/splorp/tersus-tumblr/) mixed together with styles inspired by Matt Langer’s eponymous [langer](http://www.tumblr.com/theme/325) theme.
+TypeCon for Tumblr is being developed by [Grant Hutchinson](http://splorp.me/) based on portions of [Tersus for Tumblr](https://github.com/splorp/tersus-tumblr/) mixed together with styles inspired by Matt Langer’s eponymous [Langer](http://www.tumblr.com/theme/325) theme.

 ## Licensing